Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 #### **How to Interpret the Results**

-* **Significant mediated pathways** → support your claim that usage style drives outcomes.
+* **Significant mediated pathways** → support claim that usage style drives outcomes.
 * **Non-significant paths** → challenge assumptions about how AI influences learning.
 * **Good model fit indices** (CFI > 0.90, RMSEA < 0.08) → the theoretical model aligns well with the empirical data.

-This ties your entire thesis together by showing how AI reshapes learning in a structured, causal manner.
+This ties the entire thesis together by showing how AI reshapes learning in a structured, causal manner.

 ----